George Holmes University Distinguished Professor

 Evgeny Tsymbal has published over 150 papers, review articles and book chapters and presented over 100 invited talks in the areas of spin-dependent transport, magnetoresistive phenomena, nanoscale magnetism, complex oxide heterostructures, interface magnetoelectric phenomena, two-dimensional electron gases, and ferroelectric tunnel junctions.
 His research has been supported by the National Science Foundation, Semiconductor Research Corporation, Office of Naval Research, Department of Energy, Nanoelectronics Research Corporation, Seagate Technology, and the W. M. Keck Foundation.

-Evgeny Tsymbal is Director of the NSF Materials Research Science and Engineering Center (MRSEC) “Quantum and Spin Phenomena in Nanomagnetic Structures,” which involves over twenty faculty members from six departments of the University of Nebraska.
+Evgeny Tsymbal is Director of the NSF Materials Research Science and Engineering Center (MRSEC) “Polarization and Spin Phenomena in Nanoferroic Structures,” which involves over twenty faculty members from six departments of the University of Nebraska.
 Sponsored by the National Science Foundation, MRSECs are centers of excellence that support interdisciplinary materials research and education of the highest quality.
 Evgeny Tsymbal is also Director of the Center for NanoFerroic Devices (CNFD) sponsored by Semiconductor Research Corporation (SRC)'s Nanoelectronics Research Initiative (NRI) and the National Institute of Standards and Technology (NIST).
 CNFD is the multi-institutional Center charged with developing non-conventional electronic devices that can scale computer technology beyond CMOS.

-Evgeny Tsymbal is a fellow of the American Physical Society, a fellow of the Institute of Physics, UK, and a recipient of the UNL’s College of Arts & Sciences Outstanding Research and Creativity Award (ORCA).
+Evgeny Tsymbal is a fellow of the American Physical Society, a fellow of the Institute of Physics, UK, and a recipient of the UNL’s College of Arts and Sciences Outstanding Research and Creativity Award (ORCA).

 TSYMBAL GROUP NEWS